 - Proof of employment and an income source

 - Copy of the mortgage renewal letter received from the current lender

 If the procedures aren’t completed by the mortgage end date, you may have to renew your mortgage with the current lender at whatever terms and conditions he provides.

 Most Providers Will Do the Switch for Free

-When negotiating terms with a new mortgage provider, make sure to ask about the applicable fees.
-These may include the discharge fee from the current provider, the property appraisal fee, and any others.
+When negotiating terms with a new mortgage provider, be sure to ask about the applicable fees.
+These may include the discharge fee from your current provider, the property appraisal fee, and any others.
 Many lenders offer to cover the fees in an attempt to make their offer more attractive.
 See if you can factor in this facility in your deal.

 Other articles to consider